 Sunrise: In the 'Period' field, record the sunrise time for your station for each period that you normally operate.
 Enter the sunrise time for the dates indicated in the period column (roughly, the mid-period dates), not the sunrise times for the dates you ran this season.
-U.S. sunrise tables are available free on the Web at http://aa.usno.navy.mil/data/docs/RS_OneYear.html .
-Once on the web-site, Form A provides sunrise times for entries of city/town and state, while Form B provides sunrise times for lat/long coordinates.
+U.S. sunrise tables are available free on the Web at https://aa.usno.navy.mil/data/RS_OneYear.
+Once on the web-site, you can enter your station location information.
+Remember that US longitudes are negative and you need to adjust for the appropriate time zone in the form.